-We don't know who Eilish is dating because she is committed to keeping that part of her life as private as possible — or at least, only releasing details about it on her terms.
-For example, her documentary features a glimpse at a past relationship with the 24-year-old rapper 7:AMP, aka Brandon “Q” Adams, but the pair isn't together anymore.
-As Eilish, 19, said in the documentary, "I just wasn't happy.
-And I didn’t want the same things he wanted, and I don’t think that’s fair for him.”
+Previously, Eilish gave fans a glimpse at a past relationship with rapper 7:AMP, aka Brandon “Q” Adams, in her Apple TV+ doc, Billie Eilish: The World’s a Little Blurry, which documented their split.
+“I just wasn’t happy,” she said in the documentary.
+“And I didn’t want the same things he wanted, and I don’t think that’s fair for him.”
 Eilish also appeared upset in footage shot on Valentine’s Day, for which “Q” didn’t give her anything to celebrate, in addition to acting “weird and distant.”

 According to the doc, their relationship spanned less than one year, beginning in late 2018 and ending the following summer.
-In their time together, Eilish appeared on the cover for 7:AMP’s debut album, BLEAUPRO.
+In their time together, Eilish appeared on the cover of 7:AMP’s debut album, BLEAUPRO.
 He seems to be focused more on his music now and less on social media, with only a handful of posts sprinkling his IG feed over the last two years.